hmojicag/hmojicag.github.io/_posts/2021-06-17-SSH_Tunnel_SQL_Server.md

 `ssh -L 1433:sqlserverdb.database.windows.net:1433 user@.hostname.com`

 Now test again the database connection, this time all communication to `sqlserverdb.database.windows.net` will locally send to `127.0.0.1` into the SSH tunnel which will in tun forward it to the Jump Server and from there actually connect to `sqlserverdb.database.windows.net`.

+### Troubleshooting

+If you don't use the hosts file and you just connect to your localhost tunneled connection you will get the next error: `A connection was successfully established with the server, but then an error occurred during the pre-login handshake. (provider: SSL Provider, error: 0 - The wait operation timed out.)`.
+It looks like using `localhost`/`127.0.0.1` or any equivalent won't work because of some sort of SSL authentiation?